Artificial Flowers & Plants Trading License in Dubai: Cost and Requirements

 Licensing and Compliance Requirements

-Businesses operating under this licence must adhere to Dubai South Free Zone regulations and broader UAE trade laws.
+Businesses operating under this license must adhere to Dubai South Free Zone regulations and broader UAE trade laws.
 Key compliance points include:

 Compliance with UAE customs regulations for imports and re-exports